In 1982 – after years of failed negotiations – Argentina invaded the Falkland Islands and the unthinkable happened – Britain went to war.

 HMS Sheffield was destroyed by Exocet missiles, to the disbelief of the Admiralty.
 Two days earlier the Argentinean cruiser Belgrano had been sunk by British torpedoes.

-12,000 Argentine troops surrendered and the Falkland Islands were returned to British rule on 15 June 1982.
+12,000 Argentine troops surrendered (pictured at left) and the Falkland Islands were returned to British rule on 15 June 1982.
 The cost of the Falklands War was £1.6 billion.
 It involved 15,000 British military personnel.

 As a result of the defeat, rebel forces in Argentina removed President Galtieri.
 The victory, however, was a triumph for Conservative British Prime Minister, Margaret Thatcher, who had gambled that her forces could win in a battle fought far from home.